gmc-code/PC-Microbit-Extension-backup/docs/games/introduction.rst

 | **Inheritance**: Subclasses can be created which inherit the attributes and methods from the original game class.
 | **Polymorphism**: Selected attributes or methods in the subclasses can be adjusted to create different versions of the game.

-| See https://pc-microbit-extension.readthedocs.io/en/latest/games/magic_8.html for examples of modifying classes.
+| See https://pc-microbit-extension.readthedocs.io/en/latest/games/magic_8.html for examples of using child classes derived from the original game in the parent class in order to make variations of the game.

 | See: https://www.w3schools.com/python/python_classes.asp